MSchnei/visprompt/README.md

 # visprompt
-A simple GUI for experimenting with visual prompting
+A simple GUI for experimenting with visual prompting (SAM + segGPT)

 Current version: 0.1.0